dreamwalk-apps/orthomosaic/README.md

 This Python + OpenCV project creates a mosaic given a dataset of n images and corresponding camera poses.

 ### Installation
 This project was developed and tested on Ubuntu 15.10.
+It depends on NumPy 1.8.2 and OpenCV 2.4.11.
 Install and execute this project using the following commands:

 1. In terminal: git clone https://github.com/alexhagiopol/ImageMosaic.git
 2. In terminal: cd ImageMosaic